mbadolato/iTerm2-Color-Schemes/README.md

 The Pandora theme was created by [milosmatic](https://github.com/milosmatic/Pandora-iterm)

+The Elementary OS  theme was created by [elementary.io](https://elementary.io/) and added by [987poiuytrewq](https://github.com/987poiuytrewq)

 If there are other color schemes you'd like to see included, drop me a line!

 ## Extra